usc-cloud/floe2/INSTALL.md

 #Installation Guide
 ---------------------
-The current verion of Floe2 has been tested for Ubuntu 14.04 hosts and the following instructions are based on that.
+The current verion of Floe2 has been tested for Ubuntu 14.04 Server hosts and the following instructions are based on that.
 Support for other platforms is coming soon.

 ##Pre-requisites